Movie theater: Precursors

-Movie theatres stand in a long tradition of theaters that could house all kinds of entertainment.
+Movie theaters stand in a long tradition of theaters that could house all kinds of entertainment.
 Some forms of theatrical entertainment would involve the screening of moving images and can be regarded as precursors of film.

 In 1799, Étienne-Gaspard "Robertson" Robert moved his Phantasmagorie show to an abandoned cloister near the Place Vendôme in Paris.
-The eerie surroundings, with a graveyard and ruins, formed an ideal location for his ghostraising spectacle.
+The eerie surroundings, with a graveyard and ruins, formed an ideal location for his ghoulish spectacle.

-When it opened in 1838, The Royal Polytechnic Institution in London became a very popular and influential venue with all kinds of magic lantern shows as an important part of its program.
-At the main theatre, with 500 seats, lanternists would make good use of a battery of six large lanterns running on tracked tables to project the finely detailed images of extra large slides on the 648 square feet screen.
-The magic lantern was used to illustrate lectures, concerts, pantomimes and other forms of theatre.
+When it opened in 1838, The Royal Polytechnic Institution in London became a popular and influential venue with various magic lantern shows as part of its program.
+At the main theatre, with 500 seats, lanternists would make use of a battery of six large lanterns running on tracked tables to project the finely detailed images of extra-large slides on the 648 square feet screen.
+The magic lantern was used to illustrate lectures, concerts, pantomimes and other forms of theater.
 Popular magic lantern presentations included phantasmagoria, mechanical slides, Henry Langdon Childe's dissolving views and his chromatrope.

 The earliest known public screening of projected stroboscopic animation was presented by Austrian magician Ludwig Döbler on 15 January 1847 at the Josephstadt Theatre in Vienna, with his patented Phantaskop.
 The animated spectacle was part of a well-received show that sold out in several European cities during a tour that lasted until the spring of 1848.

 The famous Parisian entertainment venue Le Chat Noir opened in 1881 and is remembered for its shadow plays, renewing the popularity of such shows in France.